navidrome/navidrome/README.md

 You can change this password using the UI.
 Just login in with this temporary password at http://localhost:4533

-To change any configuration, create a file named `sonic.toml` in the project folder.
+To change any configuration, create a file named `navidrome.toml` in the project folder.
 For all options see the [configuration.go](conf/configuration.go) file

 ### Development Environment